kahmali/meteor-restivus/README.md

 method you want to support at the given path.
 The corresponding endpoint will be executed when that type of request is made at that path.

-Otherwise, for finer-grained control over each endpoint, you can also define each one as an object with the following properties:
+For finer-grained control over each endpoint, you can also define each one as an object containing the endpoint action and some addtional configuration options.

+#### Endpoint Configuration

+An `action` is required when configuring an endpoint.
+All other configuration settings are optional, and will get their default values from the route.

 ##### `action`
 - _Function_